MozaAdirafi/WeeklyAssignment01/README.md

-## Explain why do we use virtual environments?
+## Why do we use virtual environments?

 Python has a variety of modules and packages for various applications.
 During our project, we may need to install a third-party library.
 Another project, which does not require any third-party packages, also uses the same directory for retrieval and storage.
 As a result, the virtual environment can be used to create a separate isolated environment for both projects, and each project can store and retrieve packages from its own environment.